You want to know how to deal with rejection and move on quickly.

 If you dreamed about being with someone who doesn’t see himself or herself in a relationship with you, it’s okay.
 There is someone else out there who is right for you.
 Maybe the right person for you isn’t ready to be in a relationship with you just yet, but he or she will arrive when the moment is perfect for you two to be together.

 If you dreamed of getting into a certain college but didn’t, there are thousands of other opportunities that await you.
 Your path will be different than you hoped, but it will still be a glorious path filled with opportunities perfect for you.

 Whatever you’ve been rejected from, take heart.
 It’s not the end of the world.
 In fact, it’s just an opening to new worlds you had not yet imagined before now.

-Reframe how you look at it: from rejection to redirection to something even better
+Reframe how you look at rejection.
+Maybe it’s not a rejection, but a redirection to something even better.

 Throughout my life, I’ve found that when I’ve been rejected from something I wanted, I find that I’m really being redirected to something even better.
 That “something better” might not appear overnight, but if I stand in faith with an open mind, the “something better” arrives at the perfect time.